pramirez2328/cs665/cs665_finalProject_Ramirez/README.md

 - Student enrollments with auto-waitlist handling
 - GPA calculation via pluggable strategies
 - Real-time notifications to the chairperson on course limits
+- Building complex `Thesis` objects using a fluent builder

 ---